Sardonyc95/vanilla-react-app/README.md

 - Most importantly creating a react app using the command line.

 - Still on the project to build a functional interface and user friendly weather app using react.js...

+## vanilla-react-app Forecast Overview/Planning steps

++ Build daily weather forecast

++ Build the layout + styling of the forecast

++ Find the API and make the API for the forecast

++ Integrate the API with the user interface